 Mitigation Grant Programs

-We expect to provide applicants with a minimum of two months from any grant program announcement to submit proposals.
+We expect to provide applicants with a minimum of 6 to 8 weeks from any grant program announcement to submit proposals.

 Review of proposals will vary depending on the complexity and quantity of proposals received for any grant program.
-For the first round, our goal is to announce award decisions within 60 days after July 31, 2018.
+Our goal is to notify awardees 45 to 60 days after an application period closes.

 Yes, this is a competitive grant program.
 NOx emission reductions are a part of the criteria that applications will be ranked against.
 Please see list of preferential criteria in the program application forms.

-Projects scaled to achieve the greatest NOx emission reduction or offset per dollar invested are one criteria that will be used to prioritize funding awards.
-Targets for this criteria will not be specified.
+Projects scaled to achieve the greatest NOx emission reduction or offset per dollar invested is one of the criteria that will be used to prioritize funding awards.
+Targets for this criterion will not be specified.